-- Talks on vocation
+- Vocation

-- Discussion on key moral and ethical issues
+- Key Moral and Ethical Issues

 - Talk/Discussion with a Priest

 - Talk/Discussion with a nun

-- Teaching Mass
+- Mass

-- Creative prayer or reflection activities

 - Take part in Stations of the Cross

-- Discussion on global Issues
+- Global Issues

-- Discussion on values and commitments in faithbased living.
+- Values and commitments in faith-based living.

 If you have other specific requirements, please get in touch, so that we can provide a bespoke programme.